runabol/graffiti/README.md

 # Concepts

-Graffiti relies only a handful of core data structures:
+Graffiti relies on a handful of core data structures:

 ## Graph